Ian Goodenough, since 2013.

 Paul Filing was re-elected in 1993, but in 1995 he lost Liberal endorsement for Moore, and he became an independent.
 He managed to win re-election in 1996, but he lost the seat in 1998 to Liberal candidate Mal Washer.

 Washer held Moore for five terms, and retired in 2013..
-Washer was succeeded in 2013 by Liberal candidate Ian Goodenough, who was re-elected in 2016.
+Washer was succeeded in 2013 by Liberal candidate Ian Goodenough, who has been re-elected twice.

 Booths have been divided into three parts: central, north and south.